 Treatment of Plantar Fasciitis

-Plantar fasciitis is an inflammation of the plantar fascia, a thin layer of tough tissue supporting the arch of the foot that runs from the heel to the base of the toes.
-It looks sort of like a series of fat rubber bands, but the plantar fascia is made of collagen which is more rigid and non-stretchy.
+Plantar fasciitis is one of the most common causes of heel pain.
+Plantar fasciitis involves pain and inflammation of the plantar fascia, a flat band of tough tissue supporting the arch of the foot that runs from the heel to the base of the toes.
+It looks sort of like a series of fat rubber bands, but the plantar fascia is made of collagen which is rigid and non-stretchy.
+Plantar fasciitis is common in middle-aged people, but also occurs in younger people who are on their feel a lot.
+When the plantar fascia is strained, it becomes weak, swollen, and irritated.
 Repeated microscopic tears of the plantar fascia cause pain that is most notable in the morning after getting out of bed.
 Putting weight on the injured area after periods of rest (such as sleep) will cause stress on the area and a more sudden, aching pain.
+Once the foot loosens up, the pain generally decreases.
+The pain may return, however, after long periods of standing, or after another period of rest.
 Plantar fasciitis may also be called “heel spurs,” but this is not always accurate because bony growths on the heel may or may not be involved.

 Development of plantar fasciitis in runners